 • offline engineering: the information model of one controller can be exported in a standardized file on its engineering system, be imported in another engineering system, and finally deployed on another controller.
 This allows for a vendor-independent exchange of the communication interfaces of safety applications, e.g., for establishing connections between devices.

-As a consequence, all type values described in this clause are defined as read-only, i.e., they can not be written by general OPC UA write commands.
+As a consequence, all type values described in 6.2 are defined as read-only, i.e., they can not be written by general OPC UA write commands.

-[RQ6.1] Each server shall have a singleton folder called SafetyACSet with a fixed NodeId in the namespace of OPC UA Safety.
+[RQ6.1] Each server shall have a singleton folder called SafetyACSet with a fixed NodeId in the namespace of this document.
 Because all SafetyProviders and SafetyConsumers on this server contain a hierarchical reference from this object to themselves, it can be used to directly access all SafetyProviders and/or SafetyConsumers.
 SafetyACSet is intended for safety-related purposes only.
 It should not reference to non-safety-related items.

 Attribute